eSIM Cards in China: Internet Option for Foreign Tourists

 Mostly Data-Only

 Most travel eSIMs for China are data-only.
-They typically do not come with a local Chinese phone number or traditional voice call/SMS allowances.
-For communication, you’ll rely on data-based apps like WhatsApp (if your eSIM bypasses GFW or you use a VPN), WeChat, Skype, FaceTime Audio, etc.
+They typically do not come with a local Chinese phone number or traditional voice/SMS allowances.
+For communication, you will rely on data-based apps such as WeChat, FaceTime Audio, Skype, or other services that work on your connection.
+If you need +86 SMS verification for local services, plan for a physical local SIM or confirm domestic eSIM activation rules with a Chinese carrier.

 Activation May Require Initial Internet Connection